nhurstknight/revive/README.md

   - View my posts
   - View my messages
   - Delete an item
-- Improve the front-end UI by adding features such as modals
+- Improve the front-end UI by adding features such as modals.

 I would also like to add features such as:
 - User ratings/feedback.